FRBs/FRB/docs/halos/hmf.rst

 Module for halo mass function calculations and related statistical analysis.

 .. warning::
    This module is deprecated.
-The functionality has been moved to frb.halos.models.
+The functionality has been moved to :mod:`frb.halos.models`.
-   Hope you are not intending to use the hmf.py module.
+   Please use that module instead for new code.

 Functions
 ---------